 - "Yankee".
 To non-Americans, this (along with the shortened form, "Yank", which is almost never heard in the US) is a catch-all term for Americans in general.
 In the US, however, it refers strictly to people from the Northeast (especially New England) and, sometimes, the Midwest and the West.
-It is never used in reference to people from the South; call a Southerner a Yankee, and you will receive a long rant on the subject.
+It is never used in reference to people from the South.
+To quote E. B. White:

 To a foreigner, a Yankee is an American.
 To an American, a Yankee is a Northerner.
 To a Northerner, a Yankee is an Easterner.
 To an Easterner, a Yankee is a New Englander.
 To a New Englander, a Yankee is a Vermonter.
 And in Vermont, a Yankee is somebody who eats pie for breakfast.

 - "Wicked" is a regional intensifier heavily associated with Boston (as in "wicked awesome"), but also used throughout the Northeast.
 Elsewhere, the word is held with particular disdain or amusement.